Background pattern

 Your doctor will decide the duration of your treatment.

-Treatment should continue until you reach normal iron levels in the blood, which requires between 10 to 20 weeks, or longer in the case of persistent underlying pathology.
+Treatment should continue until you reach normal iron levels in the blood, which requires between 10 to 20 weeks, or longer if the underlying condition persists.

 The duration of treatment to prevent iron deficiency varies depending on the situation (pregnancy, blood donation, chronic hemodialysis, planned autologous transfusion).